greggman/webgl-lint/README.md

   just telling you an unrenderable texture exists but not much else.

-  Examples of unrenderable textures are non-power of 2 textures in WebGL1 with filtering set to need mips are wrap not set to `CLAMP_TO_EDGE` or in both WebGL and WebGL2 would be mips of different internal formats or the wrong size.
+  Examples of unrenderable textures are non-power of 2 textures in WebGL1 with filtering set to need mips and wrap not set to `CLAMP_TO_EDGE` or in both WebGL and WebGL2 would be mips of different internal formats or the wrong size.

-* `failZeroMatrixUniforms`: (default: true)

-  Checks that a uniform matrix not all zeros.
-It's a common source of errors to forget to set a matrix to the identity and it seems uncommon to have an all zero matrix.
-If you have a reason a matrix needs to be all zeros you may want to turn this off.

 * `failUndefinedUniforms`: (default: false)

   WebGL by default returns `null` when you call `gl.getUniformLocation` for a uniform that does not exist.
 It then silently ignores calling `gl.uniformXXX` if the location is `null`.
 This is great when you're editing a shader in that if you remove a uniform from the shader your code will keep working.

-For example if you go to the bottom of your fragment shader and add `gl_FragColor = vec4(1, 0, 0, 1);` just as a sanity check all the uniforms in your fragment shader will be optimized out.
+  For example if you are debugging and you go to the bottom of your fragment shader and add `gl_FragColor = vec4(1, 0, 0, 1);` all the uniforms in your fragment shader will be optimized out.
 If WebGL suddenly issues errors trying to set those it would be much more frustrating to debug.
-Conversely though, if you have a typo, for example you want to look up the location of `'color'` and you type `gl.getUniformLocation(prg, 'colour')` you'll get no error and it will likely take you a while to find your typo.
+Conversely though, if you have a typo, for example you want to look up the location of `'u_color'` and you type `gl.getUniformLocation(prg, 'uColor')` you'll get no error and it will likely take you a while to find your typo.

-  So, by default webgl-lint only prints a warning.
+  So, by default webgl-lint only prints a warning for undefined uniforms.
   You can make throw by setting `failUndefinedUniforms` to `true`.

 * `warnUndefinedUniforms`: (default: true)